Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 The interest is only charged on the amount you have ‘drawn down’ - not the full amount that is available to you in the reserve.
 This lowers your monthly repayments.

-For example - you have a mortgage drawdown facility set up to borrow £100,000.
-If you borrowed £70,000, initially - you could withdraw £30,000 a day, or a month later without having to make another application.
+For example, if you have a mortgage drawdown facility set up to borrow £100,000.
+If you borrowed £70,000 (initially) you could withdraw £30,000 a day, a month or 6 months later without having to make another application.

 Caveat: The reserve can be withdrawn or withheld